sitrox/schemacop/README_V3.md

   string values that are commonly used.
 See section *formats* for more information on the available formats.
 Note that strings with a format are also **casted** into that format.
+* `allow_blank`
+  By default, blank strings are allowed and left as they are when casted (e.g. the string `''` is valid).
+If you want to disallow blank strings, set this option to `false`.

 #### Formats